UST Username and Password Management

 New to the University?
 Are you an alumnus/alumna?
 Claiming your University of St. Thomas account can be accomplished by visiting the Account Claim Webpage.
 You will be required to provide your UST ID number as well as personal information or a code provided to you by your department in order to claim your account.
 Once your account is claimed, you will have the ability to register for the Self-Service Password Reset process.

 Already have a University account and need to manage your password in the event that you forget it?
 The self-service password reset registration page will allow you to establish challenge questions that are secure and unique to you.
 With these challenge questions, you will have the ability to manage your UST password online 24 hours a day, 7 days a week, 365 days a year.
 You must complete this process in order to use the self-service password reset option, click here to register your challenge questions.

 For security purposes, your password associated with your UST account will expire.
-Student/Alumni account passwords will expire every 365 days while Faculty/Staff account passwords will expire every 90 days.
-Passwords can be reset in a variety of ways both on and off campus as listed below.
+Passwords will expire every 120 days and can be reset in a variety of ways both on and off campus as listed below.